ibm-cloud-docs/databases-for-elasticsearch/howto-autoscaling.md

 You can set your deployment to autoscale disk, RAM, or both.

 General Autoscaling parameters
-- When to scale, based on usage over a period of time.
+- When to scale, based on usage over time.
 - By how much to scale, as a percentage of the resources per member.
 - How often to scale, measured either in seconds, minutes, or hours.
 - A hard limit on scaling, your deployment stops scaling at the limit.